geowarin/geowarin.github.io/content/post/what-is-a-good-unit-test/index.md

 You might find some cases where hitting a real database, for instance, is not that "inconvenient".

-If your unit tests automatically launch a PostgreSQL database in a container in 0.5 seconds, it might be a pretty good tradeoff and reduce the overall amount tests you write as well as improve your confidence in your code.
+If your unit tests automatically launch a PostgreSQL database in a container in 0.5 seconds, it might be a pretty good tradeoff and reduce the overall amount of tests you write as well as improve your confidence in your code.

 See: [Mocks Aren't Stubs](https://martinfowler.com/articles/mocksArentStubs.html)